 The logo is the most recognizable element of any brand, and it acts as the face of the company and communicates its values to consumers.

 A well-designed logo should be simple yet memorable, distinctive yet adaptable across different mediums.
-Logos’ colours, shapes, and typography play an essential role in creating a sense of identity and communicating with customers.
+Logos’ colours, shapes, and typography are essential in creating a sense of identity and communicating with customers.

 Brand Colors and Typography: Communicating Values Through Visuals